danjohnvelasco/AI-Playground/README.md

-# AI Playground 🧪💻😵
+# AI Sandbox 🏖️

 This is where I dump my experiments and the "build from scratch" stuff 🔧

-Expect to see a mess 👀
+Expect to see mistakes 😵

 Main references :books:
 - [fastai](https://course.fast.ai/videos/)